COROS APEX Review: Best Value for Runners + Triathletes?

 As some context, I’m a GPS watch nerd who’s tested 11 popular models over the past 2 years.
 I’m mainly a road runner (marathons and half marathons), but I’ve also dabbled in triathlons and trail running.
 I like to wear my watch all the time, and also look at the fitness tracking data.
 So, I’ll be looking at the APEX from not only a running perspective, but also a multisport and everyday fitness wearable perspective.

 For full disclosure, I don’t own the COROS APEX, but had the chance to test it out for a couple weeks.
 I personally own only the Garmin Vivoactive 3 Music, and will keep it until it dies, or until I actually need more features (better for my wallet and the planet :)).
 When that does happen, I have my eye on the APEX—that’s how much I like this watch.
+UPDATE (May 2021): I have since purchased the APEX after my Garmin died.

 Features of the COROS APEX